Facts on Piriformis Syndrome:

 Typically, if a clear diagnosis has not been made between a lumbar disorder or piriformis syndrome I first treat the lumbar spine based on the higher probability especially if my sacroiliac clearing tests are also negative.
 At Apex Orthopedic Rehabilitation our paramus and ridgewood physical therapists specialize in differentiating the causes of your complex spinal and pelvic disorders.

-Apex Orthopedic Rehabilitation in Paramus, NJ provides spine, orthopedic and sports physical therapy services for the greater Ridgewood, Paramus, Westwood and Bergen County region.
+Apex Orthopedic Rehabilitation in Wyckoff, NJ provides spine, orthopedic and sports physical therapy services for the greater Ridgewood, Wyckoff, Westwood and Bergen County region.
 This blog is intended for informational purposes only and should not be used for diagnostic or prescriptive purposes.
 The views expressed here are the author’s views and should be taken as suggestions.
 Always consult your doctor or healthcare practitioner before engaging in a physical therapy or rehabilitative program.